TJ-Albertson/resume/index.md

 ### What I want to do

 I am interested in any kind of development.
-Although it is evident that I am most knowledgeable in Full Stack web development
+Although it is evident that I've steered towards Full Stack web development.

 ### Other technical knowledge